 Each data provider which provides a controlled access data source in Worldview will have specific forms and requirements.
 To start the process:

-- Begin by completing the form(s) provided to you by the Worldview team.
+- Begin by completing the form(s) provided to you by the GDC team.
 These forms will be completed to establish and maintain “delegated consent” and a “chain of custody” between all parties in the eIDV transaction.
 The contact details and transaction consent data required must be maintained in a secure and compliant manner for future audit purposes.

 - Delegated Consent refers to the designation by a Data Subject - individual or business entity allowing additional or third parties authorized use of the personal data for a permitted and intended use.
 Worldview’s permitted and intended use is eIDV.

 - Chain of Custody (CoC) refers to the chronological documentation or electronic trail that records the sequence of custody, control, forward transfer, analysis, and disposition of physical or electronic data.
 In the case of Worldview CoC is the connection within a transaction of an individual, a Worldview Customer and/or Partner, GDC and the Data Provider providing the data for verification.

 NOTE: This is primarily used when leveraging Utility and Telco sources.

 Each Consortium member/Data Provider which providers a data source integrated into Worldview that requires consent will have an upfront provision process to vet a customer of GDC’s for access.
 This process will vary by Country and Data Provider.